Music of Colorado

 The American state of Colorado has many music scenes and venues, especially in the larger cities like Denver and Colorado Springs.

 Colorado's orchestras include the Colorado Symphony Orchestra, Boulder Philharmonic Orchestra, and the Colorado Springs Philharmonic, among others.

 Folk and traditional music in Colorado has been an integral part of the local popular culture in the last century.
 The Colorado Bluegrass Music Society exists to promote Coloradan bluegrass music, and publishes a magazine called Pow'r Pickin.

+Denver has a growing Emo scene.

 Colorado bands and artists

 Local bands and musicians as well as those often associated with Colorado include: